-The goal of palliative care is to help patients with serious illnesses feel better.
+The goal of palliative care is to help people with serious illnesses feel better.
 It prevents or treats symptoms and side effects of disease and treatment.
 Palliative care also treats emotional, social, practical, and spiritual problems that illnesses can bring up.
-When patients feel better in these areas, they have an improved quality of life.
+When the person feels better in these areas, they have an improved quality of life.

 Palliative care can be given at the same time as treatments meant to cure or treat the disease.
-You may get palliative care when the illness is diagnosed, throughout treatment, during follow-up, and at the end of life.
+Palliative care may be given when the illness is diagnosed, throughout treatment, during follow-up, and at the end of life.

 Palliative care may be offered for people with illnesses, such as: